GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_description.md

 Intertidal water refers to primarily non-vegetated aquatic areas with systematic tidal water variations.

-**Bare Gradation (NS; 3 classes)**
+**Natural Surface (NS; 3 classes)**

-Bare gradation describes the percentage of bare surface in areas which contain sporadic or little persistent green vegetation through the year.
+Natural Surface (i.e., bare gradation) describes the percentage of bare surface in areas which contain sporadic or little persistent green vegetation through the year.
 The percentage reflects that much of the remaining area is brown or dead vegetation.
 This is characteristic of the more arid parts of Australia.

 ## Lineage